“The bigger the lies, the more people will tend to believe them”

 NITV on their website www.cvsa1.com devotes a section about Dektor, PSE and PSE training.
 They clearly did not care that their statements were lies that were extremely misleading to the public.
 The current PSE software program is called the PSE 7010, not the PSE 5128.
 The PSE 5128 was Dektor’s first digital software program of Voice Stress Analysis designed in 2004.
 It was a remarkable program that many examiners in the private and public sector still use today.
 It was replaced in 2011 with the PSE 7010 program which can be used in any Windows PC (laptop or desktop) XP, 7, Vista, 8, or10.
 PSE 7010 can also be used in Android and IOS (Apple) systems.
-Those various PSE systems, including PSE analog systems, are still vastly superior to NITV’s old and outdated PC version.
+Those various PSE systems, including PSE analog systems, are still vastly superior to NITV’s old, outdated and unreliable PC version.
 According to recent CVSA buyers, the current CVSA that is installed by NITV on NITV’s laptops can only do CVSA.
 The examiner cannot use the computer for any other function, including connecting to the internet.
-Even in 2017, CVSA is still a very primitive gadget.
+Even in 2018, it seems CVSA is still a very primitive gadget.
 The CVSA program cannot do almost any of the functions the PSE 7010 can do for the benefit of the examiner.
-The NITV site says we have 14 days of training.
+The NITV site says Dektor has 14 days for training.
 Wrong!
 We have a very educational 10 day course.
-We give ALL of the training in one course, for the SAME price as the course.
-Dektor never charges more money for a so-called “advance course” that would cost the client more time and money later.
+We give ALL of the training in one course.
+Dektor never has any “advanced courses” that would cost the client more time and money later.
 Another lie from NITV claims only one police department uses the PSE.
 Wrong!
 Dektor has clients worldwide in law enforcement, government, security, mental health experts, corporations and in the private sector.
 Dektor does not give out clients names or use them as references (commercials) that NITV does hoping to “impress” law enforcement to buy their CVSA gadgets.
 Dektor respects the privacy of our clients.
 That is why our clients refer other clients to us.
 NITV claims its CVSA is more advanced than the PSE 7010 because CVSA has a “automatic scoring system”.
 Wrong!
-It has been well known for 25 years that the CVSA seller/promotor’s technology, training, test formats and chart analysis techniques are seriously flawed to the point of the CVSA only having a accuracy of about a coin toss.
-So his so-called automatic scoring “function” is never going to be reliable and dependable for complete accuracy.
+It has been well known for 25 years that the CVSA seller/promotor’s technology, training, test formats and chart analysis techniques are so seriously flawed to the point CVSA and training only has a accuracy of about a coin toss.
+So the owner/seller’s so-called automatic scoring “function” is never going to be reliable and dependable for complete accuracy.
 The PSE’s complete reliability, effectiveness and validity is what made the PSE famous worldwide for almost 50 years.
 Any software code writer can make all types of gimmicks for a program, including making patterns flash or putting “boxes” around a pattern to make it look like it is an “answer”.
 That gimmick is what NITV seems to have done with their so-called “automatic scoring system” to make their examiners think the computer chose an answer.

 NOW THE FACTS!
 Dektor tells all of our clients to practice with the PSE and read the training manual for about three weeks BEFORE starting class at Dektor.
-After he bought and received the PSE, Groveport’s chief of police did not give the PSE or our training manuals to his detectives to practice with until the officers were about to leave for training at Dektor: three weeks later!
+Groveport’s chief of police, after he got the PSE and Dektor’s training manuals, did not give the PSE or our training manuals to his detectives to practice with until the officers were about to leave for training at Dektor: three weeks later!
 After the three detectives arrived for training, Dektor’s instructor for that course had to spend many, many extra hours training the detectives how to use the PSE software program.
-The police officers did not study at night after class.
-Instead of studying, every night, for 10 days, while they were there for training, they went to various bars to drink all night.
+The police officers did not study after class.
+Instead of studying, every night, for 10 days while they were there for training, they went to various bars drinking all night.
 The next day, the officers kept falling asleep during class, they wanted many breaks to get coffee to stay awake and then demanded many more breaks to go to the bathroom because of all the coffee they were drinking.
 All of the officers flunked the quizzes and the final exam.
 They left very angry.
 A few months later, one of the detectives, who flunked the course, send me a note on little scraps of paper bragging that Groveport police traded their PSE to NITV for a free CVSA and got free training.
 The cop claimed they got them free in exchange for their testimony condemning Dektor and PSE on NITV’s website.
 NITV has given free CVSA’s away before to police departments near Dektor because NITV thought it would embarrass Dektor.
 The fact is, those police departments stopped using CVSA soon after they got them and the training because they found the CVSA gadget was very unreliable.

 About 2006, NITV and its owner (humble) was sued for slander by another seller of a “voice lie detector”.
 The lawsuit dragged on for several years.
 The result was guilty against NITV & humble.
 The judgement was for about $700,000.
 Humble appealed the case all the way up to Florida’s Supreme Court.
-The Court said humble still owed the money to the plaintiff.
-By 2016, to our knowledge, humble still has NOT paid the judgement.
+The Court said the owner/seller still owed the money to the plaintiff.
+By 2018, to our knowledge, the owner/seller still has NOT paid the judgement.

 In about 2015, a so-called “study” was released by NITV.
 It was “written” by a person called Chapman.
 The study claimed CVSA was accurate.
 Chapman had died about a year BEFORE the “study” was released by NITV.
-Chapman WORKED for NITV for about 15 years.
+Chapman worked for NITV for about 15 years.
 How reliable was that so-called “study” ?
-With Chapman dead, could NITV/owner rewrite the study to make it look good for him and his CVSA gadget to get sales and make much more needed money?
-Based on the history and facts that show the severe lack of credibility of NITV, its promoter/owner and CVSA, what do you think?
-Draw your own conclusion.
+With Chapman dead, it seems NITV/owner rewrote the study to make it look good for him and his CVSA gadget to get sales and make much more needed money.

 FACTS: Only the original Dektor® invented the PSE® and technology called Voice Stress Analysis™ for lie detection, employment screening and psychological evaluations in 1969.
 Nobody else!
 Only the original Dektor® invented the proven training techniques, test formats and chart analysis techniques for Voice Stress Analysis™.
 Nobody else!
 Dektor still trains and uses those proven techniques today.